 Group revenue on the books is up 10 percent for the second half of this year and 8 percent for 2013, according to Sorenson.
 Marriott’s planning an increase of almost 10 percent in corporate rates for hotel stays scheduled for next year, he said.

 Marriott expects third-quarter earnings of 39 cents to 41 cents a share and 2012 earnings of $1.65 to $1.75.
 That’s higher than its April forecast of $1.58 to $1.69.
 Marriott’s full-year estimate doesn’t include the impact of its planned $210 million acquisition of Gaylord Entertainment Co.
-(GET)’s hotel brand and management company, announced in May.
+(GET:US)’s hotel brand and management company, announced in May.

 To contact the reporter on this story: Nadja Brandt in Los Angeles at firstname.lastname@example.org